 These areas include properties in Brooklands, Southshore and South New Brighton, and the Ōtākaro Avon River Corridor.
 Flatland areas were zoned red where the land was so badly earthquake-damaged it was unlikely it could be built on over the short to medium term.

 Most of the built structures on Crown-owned properties in the residential red zones have already been cleared.
-From 1 July 2020, Christchurch City Council manages the flatland area so please contact them with any management queries:
+Christchurch City Council manages the flatland areas so please contact them with any management queries.

 Port Hills residential red zones

 This area has been zoned red because of the risk to life posed by rock fall and/or cliff collapse, and land slips.